Lyuji282/VRChat-Avatars-3.0/README.md

 <details>
   <summary>Install notes</summary>

-> Testing in Unity requires the 3.0 Emulator by Lyuma.
+> Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).
 >
 > Merge the FX controller to your own FX controller, using the Avatars 3.0 Manager tool.
 >